schaeferphilip/Bitcoin_Dashboard/README.md

 - Add more data visualization options
 - Improve user interface and user experience

-Bitcoin Dashboard is a project that demonstrates full stack software development, data engineering, data analysis, data visualization, and containerization using modern technologies.
+This project serves as an example of how modern technologies can be used to develop efficient and scalable solutions for full stack software development, data engineering, analysis, and visualization.